georgia-tech-db/evadb/docs/source/contribute/index.rst

 Debugging
 ====

-We recommend using Visual Studio Code with a debugger for developing EVA.
+We recommend using Visual Studio Code with a debugger for developing EvaDB.
 Here are the steps for setting up the development environment:

 1. Install the `Python extension <https://marketplace.visualstudio.com/items?itemName=ms-python.python>`__ in Visual Studio Code.